microsoft/greenlands/AgentToolkit/examples/gridworld/scripts/convert_env_file_to_docker_command/README.md

   -h, --help            show this help message and exit --log_level [{DEBUG,INFO,WARNING,ERROR}]
-                        Log level (default: INFO) --image IMAGE         Name of the image that you want to run (default: plaiground4bawacr.azurecr.io/plaiground/mhb-agent:0.0.1-GPU)
-  --gpu GPU             GPU to use (default: 0)
+                        Log level (default: INFO) --image IMAGE         Name of the image that you want to run --gpu GPU             GPU to use (default: 0)
 ```